Avoid FDA import detention and Import Alert holds for unregistered establishments at the port of entry.

 Source

-Public FDA open data.
+Built on public FDA open data.

 The FDA device establishment registration & listing endpoint at api.fda.gov, refreshed from the FDA Unified Registration and Listing System (FURLS).